geneleaf/docs.geneleaf/Glossary.rst

     depth of coverage
         Refers to the number of times a nucleotide is read during sequencing.
 A greater depth of coverage can increase confidence in the final results.
 Deep coverage aids in differentiating sequencing errors from single nucleotide polymorphisms.
 This can be specifically useful when a patient has a mosaicism or when a tumor is heterogeneous for a mutation.

-    dirty necrosis
-        Presence of necrotic cellular debris within the lumen of the neoplastic glands in the colorectal mucosa.

     disease-causing mutation
         A genetic alteration that increases an individual’s susceptibility or predisposition to a certain disease or disorder.
 When such a variant (or mutation) is inherited, development of symptoms is more likely, but not certain.
 Also called deleterious mutation, pathogenic variant, predisposing mutation, and susceptibility gene.